trujunzhang/App-1.4.26-2-fixed/contributingGuides/OFFLINE_UX.md

        - In the event that `successData` and `failureData` are the same, you can use a single object `finallyData` in place of both.

 **Handling errors:**
-- The [OfflineWithFeedback component](https://github.com/Ieatta/App/blob/main/src/components/OfflineWithFeedback.js) already handles showing errors too, as long as you pass the error field in the [errors prop](https://github.com/Ieatta/App/blob/128ea378f2e1418140325c02f0b894ee60a8e53f/src/components/OfflineWithFeedback.js#L29-L31)
+- The [OfflineWithFeedback component](https://github.com/Expensify/App/blob/main/src/components/OfflineWithFeedback.js) already handles showing errors too, as long as you pass the error field in the [errors prop](https://github.com/Expensify/App/blob/128ea378f2e1418140325c02f0b894ee60a8e53f/src/components/OfflineWithFeedback.js#L29-L31)
+- The behavior for when something fails is:
+    - If you were adding new data, the failed to add data is displayed greyed out and with the button to dismiss the error
+    - If you were deleting data, the failed data is displayed regularly with the button to dismiss the error
+    - If you are updating data, the original data is displayed regulary with the button to dismiss the error
 - When dismissing the error, the `onClose` prop will be called, there we need to call an action that either:
-  - If the pendingAction was `delete`, it removes the data altogether
+  - If the pendingAction was `add`, it removes the data altogether
   - Otherwise, it would clear the errors and `pendingAction` properties from the data
 - We also need to show a Red Brick Road (RBR) guiding the user to the error.
 We need to manually do this for each piece of data using pattern B Optimistic WITH Feedback.
 Some common components like `MenuItem` already have a prop for it (`brickRoadIndicator`)
   - A Brick Road is the pattern of guiding members towards places that require their attention by following a series of UI elements that have the same color